 6) Join us for Sunday Worship Service.
 Let's praise the Lord together! 🙌 #sundayworship

-7) Behind the scenes: Our team preparing for Sunday's service.
+7) Behind the scenes: Our team is preparing for Sunday's service.
 See you tomorrow! 🙏 #sundayprep

 8) Are you excited for tomorrow's sermon on forgiveness?
 We sure are! #sundaysermon